LOADING ...

 Who'd turn yuh in for a tenth of a

-Who breathe and and bend and crack
+Who and burp and bend and crack

-And think foolin' you
+And they're foolin' you

 The ones who jump on the